qudrxt/file_utility/README.md

 ## File-Utility ##
-This utlity program allows for the viewing of a file or copying of a file to a directory.
+This utlity program allows for the viewing of a file or copying of a file to a directory and was initially developed without the usage of version control.

 If no source path has been provided, utility will read the contents of *sample.txt* from the directory that the program resides in.